NRI Demat Account

 Dedicated Relationship Manager

-A dedicated relationship manager assists every NRI client with personalized guidance and help with portfolio management.
+A dedicated relationship manager assists every NRI client with personalised guidance and help with portfolio management.

 Multi-Currency Flexibility